tom-bjorkholm/wizard-ui-bridge/doc/wizard_tk_bridge_api.md

 pair, a single- and a multi-selection list, an editable table and a whole form on one screen, kept below a lasting message area.
-Every prompt also offers back, out-one-level and abort buttons, which raise the matching :class:`WizardNavigation` request so the wizard can step within the configuration or abandon it.
+Every prompt also offers back, out-one-level and abort buttons, which raise the matching :class:`WizardNavigation` request so the wizard can step within its questions or be abandoned.

 Return pressed in an input confirms the prompt, exactly as its OK button does, which that button shows by being the marked default one.
 The